-For current information on Sarah Dempsey, visit her faculty page.
+For current information on, visit Sarah Dempsey’s faculty page.

 Assistant Professor, Information and Library Science

 Dr. Amelia Gibson is an assistant professor at the School of Information and Library Science (SILS).
 Her primary research interests center on health information behavior and local communities and places as information systems.
 She is interested in the effects of place, space and community on the information worlds, information behavior, information needs and information access of traditionally marginalized populations, including people with disabilities and their families, and youth of color.
 Gibson is the principal investigator of several projects: Deconstructing Information Poverty: Identifying, Supporting, and Leveraging Local Expertise in Marginalized Communities, funded by an Institute of Museum and Library Services (IMLS) Laura Bush 21st Century Early Career Award; Examining Youths of Color’s Perceptions of Library Inclusiveness, funded by the American Library Association; and Healthy Girls Know, a project that examines personal geographies of health information-seeking among black and Latina girls, funded by a UNC Junior Faculty development grant and a UNC SILS Kilgour grant.
 She is also a Frank Porter Graham Fellow and part of the Carolina Health Informatics Program faculty.

-For current information on Amelia Gibson, visit her faculty page.
+For current information, visit Amelia Gibson’s faculty page.

 Former Assistant Professor, Health Policy and Management

 Current Assistant Professor at the Institute for Public Health at Washington University at St. Louis